trw-gewang/trw-gewang.github.io/md/intelligence.md

-# On the Proposition That Intelligence Is the Competency of Solving Never-Seen-Before Problems
+# Intelligence

 ## Proposition

-The proposition under examination — **intelligence is the competency of solving never-seen-before problems**
+**intelligence is the competency of solving never-seen-before problems**
----

 ## I. Prolegomena: Clarification of Terms